-According to section R.7.11.5.3., Chapter R.7c of the ECHA Guidance on information requirements and chemical safety assessment (version 3.0, June 2017), substances that are ionisable or have a log $K{ow}/K{oc} > 5$ are considered highly adsorptive, whereas substances with a half-life >180 days are considered very persistent in soil.
-ECHA notes that, according to the evidence presented within the Registration dossier, the substance may be considered as not readily biodegradable since there was 4% degradation of the substance over 28 days in an OECD 301 F test on ready biodegradability using the substance 4(or 5)-methyl-1hbenzotriazole (EC: 249-596-6, CAS: 29385-43-1).
-The registered substance can therefore be considered as very persistent, which is the default setting for not readily biodegradable substances when value of the half-life in soil is not available.
+According to Section R.7.11.5.3., Chapter R.7c of the ECHA Guidance on information requirements and chemical safety assessment (version 3.0, July 2017), substances that are ionisable or have a log $K{OW}/K{OC} > 5$ are considered highly adsorptive, whereas substances with a half-life >180 days are considered very persistent in soil.
+According to the evidence presented within the Registration dossier, the analogue substance is considered as not readily biodegradable since there was 0% degradation of the substance over 28 days in an OECD 301 D test on ready biodegradability using both adapted and non-adapted sludge.
+An OECD 301B ready biodegradability study on the analogue substance using adapted sludge also showed 0% biodegradation.